All Episodes

 Ben Stein has a great piece today, too, in the American Spectator Online.

-Iraq's top leaders said today that they would demand that American officials turn over their investigative files on the Iraq deaths at Hadith as they vowed to conduct their own inquiry.
+But first, from the New York Times today denouncing what they called repeated acts of violence by American forces against innocent civilians, Iraq's top leaders said today that they would demand that American officials turn over their investigative files on the Iraq deaths at Haditha as they vowed to conduct their own inquiry.

-All right, now um forgive me on this.
+Now, forgive me on this.

 This appears to me to be a hanging curveball.

-What are we talking about in Hadithha?
+What are we talking about at Haditha?

-Twenty-four deaths.
+24 deaths.

-It get conflicting reports on this, 15, 24, I think I think the number is 24 deaths.
+I think the number is 24 deaths.

 So 24 deaths, and the Iraqi leadership is now having a cow and demanding to investigate.

-Uh how many how many Iraqi civilians do you think have been murdered by insurgents, the so-called insurgents, the terrorists that are operating over there?
+How many Iraqi civilians do you think have been murdered by insurgents, the so-called insurgents, the terrorists that are operating over there?

 I haven't heard one opponent of the war describe our enemies anywhere near the way they describe the United States military.

-And I have the same reaction too when I read this story in the New York Times.
+And I have the same reaction, too, when I read this story in the New York Times.

-Okay, so you're outrageous.
+Okay, so you're outraged.

-You're gonna demand this and demand that.
+Yeah, demand this and demand that.

 Well, fine and dandy.

-Well, uh we're on your side, you guys, and far more of your innocent civilians have been killed and murdered.
+Well, we're on your side, you guys, and far more of your innocent civilians have been killed and murdered by insurgents, and we don't see any investigations.

-Uh you know, it's it's it's it is what it is.
+It is what it is.

-I just I'm not defending anything.
+I just, I'm not defending anything.

 You know, I mean, the menu down there is fine.

-They have a thriving merchandise business at Club Gitmo, and everybody seems destined here to put that out of business, and I'm gonna stand up for it.
+You have a thriving merchandise business at Club Gitmo, and everybody seems destined here to put that out of business.

-Now to Ben Stein's piece.
+Now to Ben Stein's piece, keeping the faith.

-First, I keep running into men and women of the left who tell me that going into Iraq unprepared and undermanned and underarmed was the worst foreign policy and defense mistake this government's ever made.
+First, I keep running into men and women to the left who tell me that going into Iraq unprepared and undermanned and underarmed was the worst foreign policy and defense mistake this government's ever made.

-Certainly it was one hell of a mistake.
+Certainly, it was one hell of a mistake.

-That's obvious and cruel for all concerned, and to continue Donald Rumsfeld's stewardship of the war effort when he has made such a hash of it, strikes me as extremely peculiar.
+And to continue Donald Rumsfeld's stewardship of the war effort when he has made such a hash of it strikes me as extremely peculiar.

 The man has his points, but guiding the Iraq war isn't one of them.